jupyterhub/jupyterhub/docs/source/config-basics.md

 ## Generate a default config file

-On startup, JupyterHub will look by default for a configuration file named `jupyterhub_config.py` in the current working directory.
+On startup, JupyterHub will look by default for a configuration file, `jupyterhub_config.py`, in the current working directory.

 To generate a default config file, `jupyterhub_config.py`: